Vixen (band): Later events

 In 2004, VH1 approached the four members of the "classic lineup" to appear on their show Bands Reunited.
 The show was recorded in August 2004 and broadcast in the U.S. in November 2004.
 Following the broadcast EMI's American label Capitol re-released the first two Vixen albums, Vixen and Rev It Up.

 Vixen also won the sixth annual Independent Music Awards Vox Pop vote for Best Hard Rock/Metal Song for "I Try".

 Sanz-Agero confirmed in a 2011 interview that a second album featuring the 2001 lineup was in the works and that a track called "I Understand" existed along with other new recordings and outtakes from the Live & Learn sessions.
 There has yet to be a proper release for these recordings because every member from that lineup has either retired from music or is pursuing non-musical careers.

-At the end of 2012 Jan Kuehnemund was planning to reunite the classic Vixen lineup with Janet Gardner, Share Ross, and Roxy Petrucci, who had since reunited in JSRG with guitarist Gina Stile.
-However, in January 2013, days before they were about to make the official announcement of their reunion, Kuehnemund was diagnosed with cancer.
-This forced them to delay the announcement indefinitely, until possibly when Kuehnemund was fully recovered and cancer-free.
-The plan for a full-fledged reunion became impossible on October 10, 2013, when, after nine months battling her cancer, Jan Kuehnemund died at the age of 59.
+At the end of 2012, Jan Kuehnemund was planning to reunite the classic Vixen lineup with Janet Gardner, Share Ross, and Roxy Petrucci, who had since reunited in JSRG with guitarist Gina Stile.
+In January 2013, days before they were about to make the official announcement of their reunion, Kuehnemund was diagnosed with cancer, forcing the announcement to be delayed indefinitely.
+On October 10, 2013, Kuehnemund died from cancer at the age of 59.

-In December 2013 the three surviving classic lineup members with Gina Stile on guitar, decided to carry on under the name of Vixen in honor of Jan Kuehnemund.
+In December 2013, the three surviving classic lineup members with Gina Stile on guitar, decided to carry on under the name of Vixen in honor of Jan Kuehnemund.

 They played several gigs in 2014 in the U.S., Spain, and Canada.
-In October 2014 drummer Roxy Petrucci said in an interview that Vixen was working on a new album, featuring one song dedicated to Jan Kuehnemund.
+In October 2014, drummer Roxy Petrucci said in an interview that Vixen was working on a new album, featuring one song dedicated to Jan Kuehnemund.

 In March 2017, Vixen parted ways with lead guitarist Gina Stile and chose Britt Lightning to succeed her.
 Lightning had previously played in Jaded, another all-female band that is defunct.
 Initially, in a June 2018 interview, Petrucci said that the band's new album was to come out in 2019.
 During 2018, Gardner's last contribution as lead singer was when Vixen went to a studio for the first time in more than 10 years and recorded two tracks for the Live Fire album, "You Ought to Know by Now" and an acoustic version of "Edge of a Broken Heart".
 The former is their own cover of Ray Kennedy's "You Oughta Know by Now", originally on his 1980 self-titled album.